 Attending boarding school is a big step in the life of any young woman.
-At St Mary’s, our aim is to help your daughter settle in quickly and we have a range of programmes available to make the transition as easy as possible.
+At St Mary’s, our aim is to help your daughter settle in quickly and we have a range of programs available to make the transition as easy as possible.
 Our welcome gifts and positive quotes create a homely environment that helps the girls quickly adjust to living away from home.

 Anne Symington House has a dedicated team of staff committed to meeting the pastoral needs of each boarder, which begins with our Head of Boarding, Mrs Tina Campbell, who lives on campus with her family, and is a member of ABSA (the Australian Boarding Schools Association).